-Fibroepithelioma of Pinkus, also known as Pinkus tumour and Pinkus epithelioma, is a premalignant fibroepithelial tumour first described by Hermann Pinkus in 1953 .
+Fibroepithelioma of Pinkus, also known as Pinkus tumour and Pinkus epithelioma, is a premalignant fibroepithelial tumour that was first described by Hermann Pinkus in 1953 .
 Originally classified as a rare variant of basal cell carcinoma (BCC), a malignant neoplasm, it has since been controversially reclassified as a trichoblastoma, a benign neoplasm [2–4].

 Clinically, fibroepithelioma of Pinkus may resemble a range of benign skin tumours that are not routinely excised .

 There are few reported cases and little epidemiological data for fibroepithelioma of Pinkus.
-This may be due to its similarity to benign skin lesions, resulting in the rarity of diagnosis .
+This may be due to its similarity to benign skin lesions, resulting in the rarity of its diagnosis .

 The pathogenesis and genetic basis of fibroepithelioma of Pinkus are not yet fully understood.
-Although the mechanisms may be similar to the development of BCC, chronic ultraviolet damage seems to be a lesser factor in fibroepithelioma of Pinkus, as they do not commonly develop in areas that are routinely exposed to the sun [3,5].
+Although the mechanisms may be similar to the development of BCC, chronic ultraviolet damage seems to be a lesser factor in fibroepithelioma of Pinkus, as these tumours do not commonly develop in areas that are routinely exposed to the sun [3,5].